J1-coding/Docking-Scene/README.md

 # Docking Scene Simulation

 Simulation demo of drone docking scene.
-Showcases a simulation of a drone autonomously docking to a designated target, representing an aerospace docking scenario.
+Showcases a simulation of a drone autonomously docking to a target(basket), representing an aerospace docking scenario.

 ## Features
 - **Missile Guidance-Based Docking**